Volunteer Opportunities

 Kiwanis

-Columbia Heights-Fridley Kiwanis is all about changing the world one child and one community at a time.
+Columbia Heights-Fridley Kiwanis is about changing the world, one child and one community at a time.
 They exist to build future leaders for our world.
 Kiwanis has a club for high schoolers called Key Club which is the largest and oldest service organization for high school students.
 Key Club is a student-led service organization that uses service to teach KC’s four core values: inclusiveness, caring, character building, and leadership.
 Call Kathy Welle at (612) 910-1988 or visit their Facebook Page for more information.

 Key Club